Date created: Feb 3, 2020

-Sessions will be approximately 60-minutes in length.
+We are asking you to submit a video recording of a session that is approximately 50-60 minutes in length.
 How Can I Improve My Chances Of Being Selected?

 First and foremost, think of your audience.
 You are writing your session titles and abstracts for the event attendees not for the people picking sessions.
 What you enter on the speaker submission form will be the exact text included on the program and schedule..